mckornfield/pdfconverter/README.md

 ### Usage

-The script takes one argument, -f or --folder, which is the path to the folder of pdfs to convert
+The script takes one argument, `-f` or `--folder`, which is the path to the folder of pdfs to convert.
+By default it searches for a `pdfs` folder in the same directory as the script.

 The API key is rate limited to 50 by default.
-It is 15 dollars for 500 pages worth of conversion (which is fairly decent) Currently coded, an api_key.txt file must be in the same folder as the script or executable or the script will not work
+It is 15 dollars for 500 pages worth of conversion (which is fairly decent) Currently coded, an api_key.txt file must be in the same folder as the script or executable or the script will not work.

-You can type `python convert.py -h` to see how to use it
+You can type `python convert.py -h` to see how to use it.

 ### Installer